Compliant Payroll Solution: HMRC Mini Umbrella FraudSeptember 26, 2022

 - You then have to pay HMRC 16.5% of £1,200 = £198

-However, if you register the business under a Non-limited Costs Company the VAT flat rate % can vary from as little as 4%.
-So, if the company is registered with the wrong classification, for example one where the flat rate percentage is say 11% it can significantly impact on the VAT recovery – this would equate to £68 on the same example above.
+However, if you register the business under a Non-limited Costs Company, the VAT flat rate % can vary from as little as 4%.
+So, if the company is registered with the wrong classification, for example one where the flat rate percentage is, say 11% it can significantly impact the VAT recovery – this would equate to £68 in the same example above.
 (But is at high risk of challenge by HMRC)

 This is very difficult to identify without directly asking your supplier if they are applying FRV.

-However, you could ask to see a copy of their VAT return or VAT portal which would then allow you to identify firstly turnover and then asking what FRV % they are working too if turnover is below £150,000 per annum.
+However, you could ask to see a copy of their VAT return or VAT portal which would then allow you to identify firstly turnover and then ask what FRV % they are working to if turnover is below £150,000 per annum.